 5. Add the rest of the milk, cream, vanilla, or orange water, and whisk until well combined.

 6. Place the blueberries in the baking dish.

 8. Bake for 30-40 minutes or until firm and golden on top.
-Do not over-bake.
-The clafouti will be too dry.
-It should be a firm custard.
+Do not over-bake, or else the clafouti will be too dry.

 Traditionally, a clafouti is topped with a dusting of powdered sugar.
 Place 1-2 tablespoons of powdered sugar in a sieve and sift on top of the clafoutis to add the powdered sugar.

 Serve the clafoutis warm or cold.

 "Finding you [has] truly inspired me to cook more and focus on quality ingredients.
 Strengthening my kitchen intuition has been key, it's how I know to roll leftovers into something new or I can see what I bought and come up with creative solutions.